 Update: After about a year of use, as of the end of 2016, I’ve given up on AWS and moved my blog to wordpress.com.
 Reason?
-I was consistantly getting an error notification that my blog was “down”.
+First.
+This is not an attempt to sell you wordpress.
+Use whatever blog platform you like.
+2nd.
+(And now let’s move on.)
+While trying to host my (wordpress software) blog on AWS I was consistantly getting an error notification that my blog was “down”.
 This happened at least once a week.
-The only way to deal with the problem was to reboot my instance.
+The only way to deal with the problem was to reboot my “instance”.
 According to the web, this is not an uncommon problem with self-hosted AWS blogs.
 The cause of this problem I’ve never figured out.
 WordPress claims that it’s a problem with AWS.
 AWS claims it’s a problem with wordpress.
 At this point I don’t care anymore.
 What is clear is that there is a level of complication at AWS that can only be dealt with by becoming a paying customer.
 I’m sure that more tech savvy blog users can deal with AWS (without paying), but I’m obviously not one of them.
 Although I can install WordPress on a server and get it running, I don’t feel like fiddling with anything any deeper than that.
 Also.
 If you ask me what the problem really is, here’s my best-guess: once an AWS self-hosted “free-tier” blog gets any traffic AWS breaks the connection between wordpress and mySQL.
 Unless fixed within the code of your wordpress install and/or a few adjustments are made to your mySQL database, the problem creeps up everytime your blog even gets a few hits.
 I concluded that if I had to start paying for this level of service at AWS that maybe I was in a bit over my head.
 In other words, if I had to pay for this, there was nothing at AWS that motivated me to do so.
 In the mean-time, I’ve tried hosting my blog at Bluehost but concluded that, although they had good service, I just didn’t feel like the whole back-end krapp of keeping my blog up.
 I’m now paying wordpress.com to host my blog.
 We’ll see how it goes.
 And now on to the original post…

 If at first you don’t succeed… rest before trying but most definitely try again.
 As mentioned here, I recently migrated worstwriter.com from 1und1 hosting to Amazon Web Services (AWS).
 Why?
 Well, nothing against 1und1 but the service I migrated to makes 1und1 look a bit old and dated–and AWS is much cheaper.
 In fact, unless I get a lot of traffic to my site, AWS is free.
 Plus, I am moving to India soon and I thought it better if I oriented my web content around a service that is a bit more international.
 But before I get into complaining about 1un1, here’s what I did to make this move.
 Good luck.